Skip to main content

 Business website (5–10 pages)

-Custom theme, Gutenberg blocks, WCAG, CI/CD
+Bespoke theme, Gutenberg blocks, WCAG, CI/CD

-from 80 000 NOK
+from 80,000 NOK

 Business website with integrations

-+ CRM/ERP integration, booking, custom APIs
++ CRM/ERP connections, booking, custom APIs

-from 150 000 NOK
+from 150,000 NOK

 Webshop (WooCommerce)

-Vipps, Klarna, Bring, product management
+Vipps, Klarna, Bring shipping, product management

-from 150 000 NOK
+from 150,000 NOK

 Maintenance and SLA

-Monitoring, security, updates, guaranteed response time
+Monitoring, updates, security work, agreed response time

-from 3 000 NOK/mo
+from 3,000 NOK/mo

 butikken.no3.8s